wallarm/product-documentation/docs/4.6/fast/en/dsl/detect/phase-detect.md

 The parameter may have the following characteristics:
 *   Be optional (the parameter can be either present or absent from the request).
 All of the parameters in the `detect` section satisfy this characteristic.

-    > #### Warning:: A note on the parameters that are required in the `detect` section
-    > Despite the fact that both `oob` and `response` parameters are optional, one of them must be present in the `detect` section.
+    !!! warning "A note on the parameters that are required in the `detect` section" Despite the fact that both `oob` and `response` parameters are optional, one of them must be present in the `detect` section.
 Otherwise, the Detect phase will be unable to operate.
 The `detect` section might also contain both of these parameters.

 *   Not have an assigned value.